kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### Service
 ```
 Service
-   a) means for a way to connect to Pods
+   a) provides a stable access point to pods
-   b) provides a DNS entry to a group of Pods that persists even if some Pods update their IP
+   b) provides a DNS entry to pods that persists even if pods update their IP
-   c) allows for load balancing between Pods
+   c) allows for load balancing between pods
-   d) Service operates at layer 3 (UDP/TCP), Ingress operates at HTTP layer
+   d) services operates at layer 3 (UDP/TCP), ingress operates at HTTP layer

 Services normally get published as either
-   a) environment variables that are picked up by Pods (e.g. SOME_NAME_SERVICE_HOST, SOME_NAME_SERVICE_PORT)
+   a) environment variables that are picked up by pods (e.g. SOME_NAME_SERVICE_HOST, SOME_NAME_SERVICE_PORT)
-   b) discovery through CoreDNS
+   b) pods discover service through a DNS name
    c) more here: https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/
 ```